jacolin-web/osmo/README.md

 - As for styling, I relied heavily on Tailwind and used those color variables, in the future I would utilize color tokens to easily change color themes across the application.

+- If I had more time, I would also have better handling on empty states.

 - Lastly, I omitted testing for this assessment but I normally I would have unit tests for the core components such as the Filter, Search and Table functions.